 Here are the three best offers available in Canada right now:

-This is undoubtedly the best credit card offer in Canada in 2019.
-Its 60,000 points welcome bonus, annual free night award and a wide array of other benefits makes the personal Marriott Bonvoy™ Amex Card an absolute steal for its $120 annual fee.
-We recommend that every Canadian sign up for this card while this incredible introductory offer still lasts.
+Alongside the Marriott Bonvoy™ Card, the Platinum Card is an one of the best travel credit cards in Canada in 2019.
+Its 50,000 points welcome bonus, $200 annual travel credit, worldwide airport lounge access, travel insurance and a wide array of other benefits makes the Canadian Amex Platinum an excellent value.
+We recommend that every Canadian sign up for this card while this incredible offer still lasts.

 If you’re set on getting a business credit card, the American Express Business Platinum Card has been our card of choice for years.
 If you’re a frequent traveler, the airport lounge access that comes with the Business Platinum Card will upgrade your travels in a pretty serious way.